debaun-pac/debaunstaff/README.md

 _Call/Rehearsal time: 6-9pm_

-*Should also be avialable for the concert Sat.
+*Should also be available for the concert Sat.
 Dec.
 2

 - Stage Manager: Sofia
 - Sound Op: Jasper